-The Weekly Call provides perspective on high quality setups and trading strategies.
-Our current performance showing over a 290% return since October 2016.
-The purpose of this blog is to demonstrate how to swing trade futures using our methodology to select high quality setups and manage the trade with our risk management approach.
-This week I am managing trades in Soy, Soybean Oil, Natural Gas and looking to initiate new trades in Corn, Copper, Gasoline and Live Cattle.
+The Weekly Call provides perspective on high-quality setups and trading strategies.
+Our current performance showing a more than 290% return since October 2016.
+The purpose of this blog is to demonstrate how to swing trade futures using our methodology to select high-quality setups and manage the trade with our risk management approach.
+This week, I am managing trades in soy, soybean oil, natural gas, and looking to initiate new trades in corn, copper, gasoline, and live cattle.

-All trades posted here are discussed in detail on our Daily Update Subscription Service and posted on our private twitter feed.
+All trades posted here are discussed in detail in our Daily Update Subscription Service and posted on our private Twitter feed.
 Our track record is posted below under Completed Trades.
 See some of our completed trade videos below.

 The trades below are discussed on the Daily Update: – Click Here for a FREE Trial

 1-7 – I entered soy last week at 962 and am expecting a rally into February.
 I am already off 1/3 of the position as are 3 up and are past 50% of the previous swing.
 I am waiting for the trend line support and am looking for more upside this week.
 Break the trend line and I am out of this trade.

 1-14 – After developing a bear flag, I decided to exit the soy trade at 962.75 for a 12% return on margin.
 Good decision as the he bear flag has played out lower.
 I have reentered at the three down target at 952.50 and am waiting on the higher low to add more size.

 1-21 – The recent low was a good entry and I have exited my first 1/3 as always at 50% back the previous swing at 969s and the second 1/3 at the monthly pivot 979s.
 I am now waiting for a pullback into February 1st or so and will add size when seen.
 February has historically been a bullish month for Soy so I am watching the retest this week with interest.